boson-php/docs/03.application/application-configuration.md

 );
 ```

 ## Autorun

+> Deprecated Since 0.18: The configuration flag still allows to disable this
+> behavior, but it is recommended to [disable the `AutorunExtensionProvider`
+> extension instead](../03.application/application-extensions.md#autorun).
+{.warning}

 Responsible for automatic application launch.
 If autorun is set to
 `false`, you will need to launch the application yourself at the